Arrow (railcar): Arrow II

 In 1974, General Electric produced 70 Arrow II cars in the married pair format, classed MA-1G.
 These cars were built in GE's Erie (PA) shops with car shells from Avco.
 The Arrow IIs were numbered 534–603.
 They were purchased specifically to replace the ancient PRR MP54s, which were slowly phased out of New Jersey service in late 1977.

 The Arrow IIs were constructed following the production of SEPTA's single unit Silverliner IVs, but prior to the Married Pair Silverliner IV units.
 Indeed, the Arrow II and the Silverliner IV share the same body shell, cab corner air scoops and single-arm Faiveley pantographs, with the primary differences being the shorter air intake hump on the roof, corresponding lack of dynamic brakes, and the inclusion of the high-level center door as on the Arrow I.

-One important feature was the 2-2 seating, which was a result of passenger complaint over the 3-2 seating on the Arrow I. The Arrow IIs also featured a toilet in the B-car.
+One important feature was the 2-2 seating, which was a result of passenger dissatisfaction with the 3-2 seating on the Arrow I. The Arrow IIs also featured a toilet in the B-car.

 In service, the Arrow IIs were frequently leased to Amtrak for off-hour Clocker trains.
-From June 1978 until the summer of 1979, the Arrow IIs were leased to MARC, where they bumped the last operating MP54s from service.
-Cars 590-591 were heavily damaged in a collision at Seabrook, Maryland on June 9, 1978, early in their MARC service, but were later returned to service.
+From June 1978 until the summer of 1979, the Arrow IIs were leased to the Maryland Department of Transportation, where they bumped the last operating MP54s from service.
+Cars 590-591 were heavily damaged in a collision at Seabrook, Maryland on June 9, 1978, early in their service in Maryland, but were later returned to service.
 From late 1979 until 1982, the Arrow IIs were loaned to Amtrak and were used for Silverliner Service and off-peak Clockers.

 Upon the formation of NJ Transit, the Arrow IIs were called back to New Jersey.
 The Arrow IIs had been well worn during their time with Amtrak, and required a thorough overhaul.